Skip to content

 What is a nominee structure?

-In a nominee structure, the shareholdings of minor shareholders are transferred to a single shareholder entity that holds these shares on trust.
+A nominee structure consolidates the shareholdings of minor shareholders into a single entity that holds those shares on trust for the underlying beneficial owners.

 What documents do you need to implement a nominee structure?

-You will need a shareholders’ agreement, nominee deed, bare trust deed and power of attorney.
+You need a shareholders’ agreement (or amendment), a nominee deed, a bare trust deed, and a power of attorney.

 Register for our free webinars